 Ypsilanti, Michigan 48197

-Presentations based on my research have been accepted to national and international academic conferences, including the Conference on College Composition and Communication (CCCC); the Educause ELI conference; the International Conference on Language and Teaching, Kaoshiung, Taiwan (invited keynote address); the International Society for the History of Rhetoric (ISHR); the annual convention of the Modern Language Association (MLA); the annual convention of the National Council of Teachers of English (NCTE); the Penn State Conference on Rhetoric and Composition; the Promise of Reason Conference at the University of Oregon; the biannual convention of the Rhetoric Society of America (RSA); and the Watson Conference at the University of Louisville.
+Presentations based on my research have been accepted at national and international academic conferences including the Conference on College Composition and Communication (CCCC); the Educause ELI conference; the International Conference on Language and Teaching, Kaoshiung, Taiwan (invited keynote address); the International Society for the History of Rhetoric (ISHR); the annual convention of the Modern Language Association (MLA); the annual convention of the National Council of Teachers of English (NCTE); the Penn State Conference on Rhetoric and Composition; the Promise of Reason Conference at the University of Oregon; the biannual convention of the Rhetoric Society of America (RSA); and the Watson Conference at the University of Louisville.

 My current research looks at what citizens can learn from reading about political controversies.

 I am a former co-chair of the Master's Degree Consortium of Writing Studies Specialists, the Special Interest Group of the Conference on College Composition and Communication (CCCC) representing over 100 programs nationwide that offer graduate training in rhetoric, composition, and writing studies at the master's level.